mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio-Code.md

 # Prerequisites

 ## .NET Coding Pack
 You can install the ".NET Coding Pack" to install "Visual Studio Code", the "C# for Visual Studio Code" extension, and the ".NET 6 SDK" all at once.
+You can use this even if you installed some of these previously and only need some of the others.
 To do this, follow the instructions [here](https://code.visualstudio.com/docs/languages/dotnet#_net-coding-pack).
 ## Install Manually
 1. Download [Visual Studio Code](https://code.visualstudio.com/).
 1. Install Visual Studio Code by running the downloaded installer.
 Allow the program to run and accept license agreements as you would normally do.
 The default options should be suitable.